 SIP messages are text-encoded lines.
-They can be printed on paper.
-An SIP message is usually carried by a UDP packet.
-We documented a short experiment with text messages and a UDP packet sender [htm].
-One can repeat this experiment and show that the SIP messages are human readable, can be stored into text files and edited.
+They can be printed on a paper.
+A SIP message is usually carried by a UDP packet.
+You can repeat a short experiment with text messages and a UDP packet sender [htm].
 SIP is based on an HTTP-like request/response transaction model.
 Each transaction consists of a request and at least one response.
 The example of the INVITE message corresponding to the first figure of RFC3261 is shown below [rfc3261, p.10-11].